Kayli/logspub/philosophy/philosophy.md

     - theorems define truth statements derived from axioms and other proven theorems (recursive definition)
     - most relevant in formal sciences

+  - bayesianism
+    - provides a formal method for evaluating beliefs and their correspondence to truth in a probabilistic framework

 - how we detect lies?
   - absence of expected evidence